 Regular Meetings

 No later than 72 hours prior to a regular meeting, the Charter School shall post an agenda containing a brief general description of each item of business to be transacted or discussed at the meeting.
 The agenda will be posted in a location that is freely accessible to members of the public, and on the School’s website.
-If the Board elects to use teleconferencing, the Charter School shall post agendas at all teleconference locations and conduct teleconference meetings in a manner that protects the statutory and constitutional rights of the parties or the public appearing before the Board.
-Each teleconference location shall be identified in the notice and agenda of the meeting or proceeding, and each teleconference location shall be accessible to the public.

 Special Meetings